18F/handbook/_pages/policies/travel-and-leave-policies/first-time-travel-get-in-concur-start.md

 In order to get access to concur, you need to obtain a vendor id.
 The process varies a bit depending on if you have access to GSA's online learning platform OLU.

-Have completed your Mandatory Cyber Security and Privacy Training in [OLU](https://gsaolu.gsa.gov/) yet?
+Have you completed your Mandatory Cyber Security and Privacy Training in [OLU](https://gsaolu.gsa.gov/) yet?

 [Yes - I have taken the OLU class. ](/first-time-travel-get-in-concur-post-olu)